JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/knownIssues.md

 ### Games disappearing, Resetting Properties

 Syncing Playnite's library files via cloud solutions (OneDrive, Google Drive) can result in this issue.
 Ensure file sync only happens when Playnite is not running and avoid running multiple Playnite instances using the same cloud files.

-### Some Metadata is not Being Downloaded

-Possible causes include:

-- Metadata download cancelled after games have been imported.
-You can start new bulk download via Library -> Download metadata menu.
-- Metadata download is disabled in general settings -> "Download metadata after importing games".
-- Metadata download is configured in a way that doesn't download anything.
-Check in settings -> Metadata section.
-- Installed metadata sources don't provide any metadata.
-Integration plugins provide some metadata for games they import, plus Playnite by default uses IGDB to fill in missing data, but it's still possible that some games won't be properly matched in any available metadata sources and will have missing information.
-In that case:
-  - You can edit info manually and use Google Image download to fill in missing media files.
-  - You can try installing metadata plugins which can fetch game info from additional sources.

 ### Crash on Startup (Windows 7 Only)